 This chapter describes various rules and techniques that will help you use the CLI to its best advantage.
+CLI commands are used in the configuration examples.
+For more details about the syntax of commands, see the OmniSwitch CLI Reference Guide.

-This chapter includes the following sections:
+This chapter includes:

-- "CLI Overview" on page 5-2 - "Command Entry Rules and Syntax" on page 5-3 - "CLI Services" on page 5-9 - "Logging CLI Commands and Entry Results" on page 5-15
+- "CLI Overview" on page 5-2

+- "Command Entry Rules and Syntax" on page 5-3

+- "Command Help" on page 5-5

+- "CLI Services" on page 5-9

+- "Logging CLI Commands and Entry Results" on page 5-15